Women-Owned Business Day

 State Senator, Deputy President Pro Tempore

-State Senator, Deputy Senate Republican Leader
+THE HONORABLE HEATHER SOMERS State Senator, Senior Deputy Republican Leader

 Host Committee